jeswheel/arima2/README.md

 where $n$ is the number of random restarts.
 Because the estimation of ARIMA models takes only a fraction of a second, we are of the opinion that potential to increase model likelihoods is well worth this computational cost.
-The `arima2` function is implemented by modifying the source code of the `stats::arima` function.
+The `arima` function is implemented by modifying the source code of the `stats::arima` function.

 ## Installation